How would you like to print your own money?

-A few years ago, Ron planted a curbside garden in the strip of soil in front of his house in LA.
-The city tried to shut it down.
-So Ron accidentally started a revolution and changed the game of urban gardening.
-Now he’s teaching others to grow real food in urban landscapes and it’s transforming “food deserts” into “food forests”… one garden at a time.
+A decade ago, Ron planted a curbside garden in the strip of soil in front of his house in LA.
+The city tried to shut it down, but instead of giving up Ron accidentally started a revolution and changed the game of urban gardening.

 On this powerful show with Ron, you’re about to learn:

-- Why growing your own food is like printing your own money
+- Why growing your own food is a bit like printing your own money

 - How Ron changed the laws of urban gardening

-- How to change a kid’s life with a tomato
+- How to change a kid’s life with a homegrown tomato

 - And much more…